AdamGonda/adamgonda.com/_posts/2022-06-10-Snake-in-a-functional-style.md

 titles:
 ---

-`OOP`? `FP`?
-Which is better?
-In this tutorial series I like to show you how to implement one of the simplest games ever `Snake`, in a functional style using `JavaScript`.
+`OOP` vs `FP` which is better?
+In this tutorial series I like to show you how to implement one of the simplest games ever:
+`Snake`, in a functional style using `JavaScript`.

 {% include post-content-list.html titles=page.titles %}